gkarthiks/s3-presigned-url/README.md

 * *TTL* is the *Time **To **L*ive for the generated Pre-Signed URL.
 It should be provided in seconds.
 If provided as 0, it is set to expire in 1Hr.

-* *Marker* is used to get the list of files if it is more than 1000 in the response XML.
-It is a future under construction.
-As of now it can take *null* and do no harm.
+* *Proxy Host and Port* is needed to download the list of files and folders in the virtually hosted S3 bucket.

 ## Usage
 *s3-presigned-url* is available as a dependency jar in Maven central repository.